Capstone Project: Resistance Mapping

 Updated Map

-The new Mega Menu allows users to access all lesson plans from one drop down menu.
+The new Mega Menu allows users to access all lesson plans from one drop down, making lessons easier to find and streamlining content across the site.

-This project was the final culmination of what I learned in college.
-It was a great showcase of what I learned throughout school, and an opportunity to learn more about the design process as I looked beyond school.
+This project was the final culmination of the foundation of what I learned in college.
+It was a great opportunity to bring together much of my learning and showcase the tools I acquired.

 User Testing

-We were able to conduct multiple forms of user testing, which isn't always possible in school projects.
-I was able to learn a lot about structuring surveys and interview questions to learn as much as possible from users and apply it to the project.
+We conducted multiple forms of user testing, which is not always possible in school projects.
+I learned how to structure surveys and interview questions to get as much information as possible.

 Prototyping

-This project gave me the opportunity to push my skills building an interactive prototype on Figma.
-When building the map, I took time to experiment with multiple ways to achieve the level of interactivity we were looking for.
+This project let me push my interactive prototyping skills on Figma.
+When making the map, I experimented with different ways to achieve the interactivity users expected from the site.

 Community Engagement

-This project gave my team the chance to work with a real organization doing great work for the Rochester Community.
+This project let my team work with an organization doing great work for the Rochester Community.
 Our work with Resistance Mapping won the 2025 Digital Media Studies Community Engagement Award.

 Thanks for looking at my work!